julioCoronetti/julioCoronetti.github.io/README.md

-# Meu Portfólio
+# My Portfolio

-👋 Bem-vindo ao meu portfólio pessoal!
-Este repositório contém os projetos que eu desenvolvi ao longo da minha carreira.
+👋 Welcome to my personal portfolio!
+This repository contains the projects I have developed throughout my career.

-## Sobre Mim
+## About My

-😎🧃 Olá!
-Eu sou Julio Coronetti, um desenvolvedor apaixonado por tecnologia e inovação.
+😎🧃 Hello!
+I'm Julio Coronetti, a developer passionate about technology and innovation.

-## Tecnologias
+## Technologies

-Este portfólio utiliza as seguintes tecnologias:
+This portfolio uses the following technologies:

 - **React**
 - **TypeScript**